RaadKamal/Dabbling-in-C-Sharp/README.md

 Creational - used to create objects

-&ensp;word Structural - used for relationships between objects
+&ensp;Structural - used for relationships between objects

-&emsp;word Behavioural - used to define how objects interact
+&emsp;Behavioural - used to define how objects interact